odoo/documentation/content/applications/general/email_communication/email_domain.rst

 The Sender Policy Framework (SPF) protocol allows the owner of a domain name to specify which servers are allowed to send emails from that domain.
-When a server receives an incoming email, it checks if the IP address of the sending server is on the list of allowed IPs according to the sender's :abbr:`SPF (Sender Policy Framework)` record.
+When a server receives an incoming email, it checks whether the IP address of the sending server is on the list of allowed IPs according to the sender's :abbr:`SPF (Sender Policy Framework)` record.

 .. note::
    The :abbr:`SPF (Sender Policy Framework)` verification is performed on the domain mentioned in the `Return-Path` field of the email.
 In the case of an email sent by Odoo, this domain corresponds to the value of the `mail.catchall.domain` key in the database system parameters.

-   See the :ref:`documentation on incoming emails <email_communication/inbound_messages>`.

 The :abbr:`SPF (Sender Policy Framework)` policy of a domain is set using a TXT record.
 The way to create or modify a TXT record depends on the provider hosting the :abbr:`DNS (Domain Name System)` zone of the domain name.
 In order for the verification to work properly, each domain can only have one :abbr:`SPF (Sender Policy Framework)` record.

-If the domain name does not yet have an :abbr:`SPF (Sender Policy Framework)` record, the content of the record to create it is as follows:

-`v=spf1 include:_spf.odoo.com ~all`
+If the domain name does not yet have a :abbr:`SPF (Sender Policy Framework)` record, create one using the following input: `v=spf1 include:_spf.odoo.com ~all`

-If the domain name already has an :abbr:`SPF (Sender Policy Framework)` record, the record must be updated (and do not create a new one).
+If the domain name already has a :abbr:`SPF (Sender Policy Framework)` record, the record must be updated (and do not create a new one).

 .. example::